darnrain/Lemon_Drop_Hi-Res/README.md

 ## That transforms Stock Oreo into the Lemon Drop Hi-Res Rom.
 ### For rooted Lgv20 phones only.
 The worlds first 24/32bit QuadDAC in True Stereo!<br>
-The 16bit side is set at: 64bit, 176.4kHz with 6411 channels and upsampled 4X<br>
+The 16bit side is set at: 64bit, 176.4kHz with 6411 channels and upsampled 4X from 44.1Khz<br>
-The 24bit side is set at: 384bit, 705.6kHz with 24576 channels and upsampled 16X<br>
+The 24bit side is set at: 384bit, 705.6kHz with 24576 channels and upsampled 16X from 44.1kHz<br>
 Running in True Native Mode.<br>
 With all 4 DACs running independently.<br>
 DAC 0 = low-range<br>